Privoce/workspace-manager-for-chrome/packages/workspace-api-for-chrome/README.md

 ### destroy()

 Remove all internal listeners.
-Use it when you are ready to destroy the workspace instance.
+Use it when you will no longer use the workspace instance.

 ```typescript
 workspace.destroy();